How can I register for a course?

 Yes, that's no problem.
 You first register via the website and make the payment.
 You then send an email to firstname.lastname@example.org with the information that must appear on the invoice.
 We will then send the invoice by email.

-If you miss a lesson because you are unable to attend (illness, work, vacation) you can always join a lesson in another group.
+If you miss a lesson because you are unable to attend (illness, work, vacation) we can try to offer another lesson in another group.
 Due to the limited offer of Dutch courses, this might very well not be possible.
 In case you miss a lesson, please send a mail stating which course you are participating in (language, day, time), then we will try to find a group that is closest in terms of level to your missed lesson.
 However, we cannot guarantee that you can catch up exactly on the lesson you missed.
 Due to the COVID-19 distance regulations, not all groups give the possibility of adding another student.